Listeria

 Listeria is a genus of bacteria that acts as an intracellular parasite in mammals.
-Until 1992, 17 species were known, each containing two subspecies.
-By 2020, 21 species had been identified.
+As of 2024, 28 species have been identified.
 The genus is named in honour of the British pioneer of sterile surgery Joseph Lister.
 Listeria species are Gram-positive, rod-shaped, and facultatively anaerobic, and do not produce endospores.

-The major human pathogen in the genus Listeria is L. monocytogenes.
-It is usually the causative agent of the relatively rare bacterial disease listeriosis, an infection caused by eating food contaminated with the bacteria.
+The major human pathogen in the genus is L. monocytogenes.
+Although L. monocytogenes has low infectivity, it is hardy and can grow in a refrigerator temperature of 4 °C (39.2 °F) up to the human body temperature of 37 °C (98.6 °F).
+It is the usual cause of the relatively rare bacterial disease listeriosis, an infection caused by eating food contaminated with the bacteria.
+The overt form of the disease has a case-fatality rate of around 20–30%.
 Listeriosis can cause serious illness in pregnant women, newborns, adults with weakened immune systems and the elderly, and may cause gastroenteritis in others who have been severely infected.

-Listeriosis is a serious disease for humans; the overt form of the disease has a case-fatality rate of around 20%.
-The two main clinical manifestations are sepsis and meningitis.
-Meningitis is often complicated by encephalitis, when it is known as meningoencephalitis, a pathology that is unusual for bacterial infections.
-L. ivanovii is a pathogen of mammals, specifically ruminants, and has rarely caused listeriosis in humans.
 The incubation period can vary from three to 70 days.

-Background
+The two main clinical manifestations are sepsis and meningitis, often complicated by encephalitis, a pathology unusual for bacterial infections.

+L. ivanovii is a pathogen of mammals, specifically ruminants, and rarely causes listeriosis in humans.

+Bacteria characteristics

-The first documented case of listeriosis was in 1924.
-In the late 1920s, two researchers independently identified L. monocytogenes from animal outbreaks.
+In the late 1920s, two groups of researchers independently identified L. monocytogenes from animal outbreaks, naming it Bacterium monocytogenes.
 They proposed the genus Listerella in honour of surgeon and early antiseptic advocate Joseph Lister, but that name was already in use for a slime mould and a protozoan.
 Eventually, the genus Listeria was proposed and accepted.
-All species within the genus Listeria are Gram-positive, catalase-positive rods and do not produce endospores.
 The genus Listeria was classified in the family Corynebacteriaceae through the seventh edition (1957) of Bergey's Manual of Systematic Bacteriology.
-The 16S rRNA cataloging studies of Stackebrandt, et al. demonstrated that L. monocytogenes is a distinct taxon within the Lactobacillus-Bacillus branch of the bacterial phylogeny constructed by Woese.
-In 2004, the genus was placed in the newly created family Listeriaceae.
-The only other genus in the family is Brochothrix.
+16S rRNA cataloging studies demonstrated that L. monocytogenes is a distinct taxon within the Lactobacillus-Bacillus branch of the bacterial phylogeny constructed by Carl Woese.
+In 2004 the genus was placed in the newly created family Listeriaceae, of which the only other genus in the family is Brochothrix.
+The first documented human case of listeriosis was in 1929, described by the Danish physician Aage Nyfeldt.